 With the problem statement comes the problem formulation.
-This consists of exposing the research problem with a clear idea.
-The problem is formulated with a question or a non-interrogative phrase.
+This consists of setting out the research problem in a clear idea.
+The problem is formulated with a question mark or a non-interrogative phrase.

-After that, the general objective and the specific objectives are explained, as well as the justification of the investigation.
-In general, a delimitation of the investigation is exposed since it is information that helps to clarify the research problem.
+After this, the general objective and the specific objectives are set out, as well as the justification for the research.
+In general, a delimitation of the investigation is exposed since it is information that contributes to clarify the problem of the investigation.

 4. The theoretical framework

-The theoretical framework gathers all the theoretical components necessary for the understanding of the subject.
+The theoretical framework brings together all the theoretical components necessary for the understanding of the subject.
 It is like the manual so that any reader of the thesis can understand what is being talked about.